Studies involving human islets

 Reviews are usually 2500 words in the main text plus up to 40 references.

 Reviews are usually invited, although unsolicited reviews may be considered for publication.
 Authors hoping to submit an unsolicited review should first consult the Editor-in-Chief at email@example.com.
-Proposals should include an abstract or detailed summary and a full outline of the review, along with the keywords and a full author list, affiliations and areas of expertise; please state which sections of the review each author will be responsible for.
+Proposals should include an abstract or detailed summary, and a full outline of the review, along with the keywords and a complete author list, with their affiliations, any potential duality of interest, areas of expertise and relevant publications, including manuscripts in preparation.
+We would be interested to know which sections of the review each author will be responsible for.
+Any agency involvement should be disclosed.
+When submitted, the review itself should include a paragraph listing authors’ duality of interest and any agency involvement.

 Please be aware that even if you are given the go-ahead to submit your review to Diabetologia, your manuscript will undergo peer review and there can be absolutely no guarantee of eventual acceptance.